ERP Database - The Unofficial ERP Knowledge Base

 • SAP GmbH became SAP AG in 1988.
 Later on, the company established subsidiaries in countries such as the United States, Sweden, Denmark, and Italy.

 • The 1990s saw the introduction of SAP ‘R/3,’ with client-server architecture and GUI, which ran on almost any database, and on most operating systems.
-SAP R/3 heralded a new era in enterprise computing, moving from a ‘main frame’ to a 3-tier architecture (Database- >Application->User interface), which became the new industry standard.
+SAP R/3 heralded a new era in enterprise computing, moving from a ‘mainframe’ to a 3-tier architecture (Database- >Application->User interface), which became the new industry standard.

 • By 1996, the company had more than 9,000 installations worldwide.
 By the end of the 1990s, SAP had introduced the e-commerce enabled mySAP suite of products for leveraging ever-expanding web technology.